+This analysis suggests that different combinations of Rossby wave breaking and intense moisture transport can represent various EPE-related weather systems.
 Interestingly, regions where none of the five exclusive categories dominate (the white regions in Fig. 13) coincide to a large extent with those where cyclones and warm conveyor belts have the highest relevance for precipitation extremes (Pfahl and Wernli, 2012; Pfahl et al., 2014).
-Whereas these well-known weather systems, focus of numerous studies, have a particular relevance for precipitation and extreme precipitation in wet higher latitude regions, the combined occurrence of Rossby wave breaking and intense moisture transport is very important for EPEs in regions that received relatively little scientific attention, such as the (semi)arid subtropics.
-It should be noted here that cyclones and warm conveyor belts typically go along with high IVT values, but not necessarily the unusually high IVT values (>95th percentile) used for our definition of intense moisture transport.
+Although these well-known weather systems typically go along with high IVT values, these do not necessarily attain the unusually high IVT values (>95th percentile) used for our definition of intense moisture transport.
+Whereas cyclones and warm conveyor belts, focus of numerous studies, have a particular relevance for precipitation and extreme precipitation in wet higher latitude regions, combined Rossby wave breaking and intense moisture transport is very important for EPEs in regions that received relatively little scientific 770 attention, such as the (semi)arid subtropics.
+Accordingly, we propose that different combinations of Rossby wave breaking and intense moisture transport, complemented with cyclones, can introduce a new classification of EPE weather regimes across climate zones.

-Although EPEs associated with neither PV nor IVT structures comprise the larger part of worldwide total events (36.7 %; Fig. 13b), their share reduces drastically toward higher extreme precipitation volumes (Fig. 13c).
+Although EPEs associated with neither PV nor IVT structures comprise the larger part of worldwide total events (36.7 %; 775 Fig. 13b), their share reduces drastically toward higher extreme precipitation volumes (Fig. 13c).
 Likewise, percentages of EPEs linked to only Rossby wave breaking reduce drastically from the lowest (28.2 %) to the highest (3.3 %) precipitation volume clusters.
 In contrast, the share of EPEs linked to all three synoptic categories that involve IVT structures increase dramatically toward higher precipitation volumes.
-For example, the synoptic categories of only intense moisture transport (category 2) and combined Rossby wave breaking and intense moisture transport with a direct PV influence (category 3) almost quadruple from the lowest to the highest precipitation volume clusters; from 9.1 % to 35.0 %, and from 8.0 % to 29.4 %, respectively (Fig. 13c).
+For example, the synoptic categories of only intense moisture transport (category 2) and combined Rossby wave breaking and intense moisture transport with a direct PV influence (category 3) 780 almost quadruple from the lowest to the highest precipitation volume clusters; from 9.1 % to 35.0 %, and from 8.0 % to 29.4 %, respectively (Fig. 13c).
 These findings underscore once more that IVT can act as a constraint on the extreme precipitation volume and is highly associated with the extreme precipitation severity.